 What is scleral buckling?

 Scleral buckling is a type of eye surgery to repair a detached retina and restore to send visual information to your brain.
 Retinal detachment happens when part or all of your retina detaches from the back inner wall of your eye.
 When that happens, your retina does not work normally.
-Vision is lost in all or part of your retina.
-Your eye surgeon may do scleral buckling under local or general anesthesia.
+Part or all of your vision is lost, depending Your eye surgeon may do scleral buckling under local or general anesthesia.
 During